web3privacy/hackathon-2025-berlin/projects/zero-sig/template.md

 More over zero-sig could prevent adversaries from mapping onchain activity to specific individuals or organizations, reducing surveillance and correlation attacks across wallets or DAOs.

 It more importantly enable anonymous signing for high-impact or politically sensitive transactions (e.g., donations, whistleblower support, activist funding) without compromising operational security.

-]
+Think about donations toward good causes that might be politically sound to do publicy ]

 ## Real-World Use Cases